Skip to content

 Unlike training, which optimizes model parameters, inference applies those fixed parameters to unseen data.

-In the case of large language models (LLMs), inference typically means autoregressive generation, proceeding token by token, often starting with a prompt or pre-fill phase, followed by a decoding loop.
+In the case of large language models (LLMs), inference typically means autoregressive generation, proceeding token by token, often starting with a prompt or prefill phase, followed by a decode loop.

-Production systems further optimize inference through batching, caching, quantization, hardware, and compiler tuning.
+Production systems further optimize inference through continuous batching, KV cache and prefix caching, quantization, speculative decoding, and hardware or compiler tuning.